Can I Give My Dog Human Dramamine?

 Dramamine for Allergy Relief in Dogs.
 Dogs are prone to various forms of allergies, some manifesting with runny noses and eyes while others with itchy skin.
 Dramamine can efficiently counteract both forms, thus providing much-needed relief from the watery nose/eyes and constantly itchy skin.
 It goes without saying that Dramamine combats the symptoms (not the allergy cause).

 Dramamine for Anxiety Management in Dogs.
 Because of the sedative effects, Dramamine can also be used for anxiety management.
-However, this is not a very common use, considering the many anti-anxiety medications available for dogs.
+However, this is not very common use, considering the many anti-anxiety medications available for dogs.

 What are the Side Effects of Dramamine in Dogs?